Spindle Division: P.O. Box 536, 16 Deer Run Road, Candia, NH 03034 Ball Park Screw Division: 333A Bell Park Drive. Woodstick, GA 30188

 At High Speed Technologies, Inc. we repair Mazak Integrex Milling Series spindle to like new condition and we warranty our repairs for one year.

-We warranty our Mazak Integrex Spindle repairs for 1 year.
+We warranty our Mazak Integrex Series Spindle Repair and Rebuilds for 1 year.
 This blog shows some of the work that is involved with repairing a Mazak Integrex spindle to original factory condition and why we have confidence in our repairs.

 In one of our previous blogs we spoke about some of the damage that we find on the Mazak Integrex spindles that are sent to us.
 This blog will show a little more detail of some of the components that go into the Integrex milling spindle and efforts we make to insure an OEM equivalent repair.